-South Leverton is a village and civil parish in Bassetlaw, north Nottinghamshire.
+South Leverton is a village and neighbourhood area in Bassetlaw, north Nottinghamshire.
 It is situated in the Trent Valley and is some 5 miles east of the market town of Retford.

 It has a population of around 480 (Census, 2011) the majority of whom commute to Retford, Lincoln, and other towns in the area.
-Parish extends to 1,024 hectares (ha) and is predominantly a rural area, resulting in a population density of 0.47 persons per hectare.
+The neighbourhood area extends to 1,024 hectares (ha) and is predominantly a rural area, resulting in a population density of 0.47 persons per hectare.

-Parish is predominately flat, with long views across the countryside - Lincoln Cathedral can be clearly seen from the village.
+The neighbourhood area is predominately flat, with long views across the countryside - Lincoln Cathedral can be clearly seen from the village.
 The area is predominantly agricultural in character with little industry apart from two adjacent large power stations.